Call Today to Get Started With Your Visa!

 15+ Years of High Success Rates

-The process to apply for the P1S visa requires that both the essential support personnel and their employer or sponsor submit documentation to the United States government.
+The process to apply for this visa requires that both the essential support personnel and their employer or sponsor submit documentation to the United States government.
 The steps below outline the application process:

-The first step to apply for the P1S visa requires the applicant’s agent, potential employer, or sponsor file Form I-129, Petition for Nonimmigrant Worker specifically for the essential support personnel.
-The P1S visa essential support personnel must have their own Form I-129 submitted by the petitioner.
-It is not sufficient to file only one Form I-129 intended for both the P1A or P1B visa holder and the P1S visa essential support personnel.
+The first step to applying for this visa requires the applicant’s agent, potential employer, or sponsor file Form I-129, Petition for Nonimmigrant Worker specifically for the essential support personnel. this visa essential support personnel must have their own Form I-129 submitted by the petitioner.
+It is not sufficient to file only one Form I-129 intended for both the P-1A or P-1B visa holder and this visa essential support personnel.

-In addition to Form I-129, a written consultation from an applicable labor organization appropriate for the P1S visa must be submitted as well.
-A labor organization is appropriate if it has expertise in the area of the essential support personnel’s skill.
+In addition to Form I-129, a written consultation from an applicable labor organization appropriate for this visa must be submitted as well.
+A labor organization is appropriate if it has expertise in the area of essential support personnel skills.
 Both the Form I-129 and the written consultation from a labor organization must be filed with the United States Citizen and Immigration Services (USCIS).

-When submitting Form I-129, certain evidence must be included that proves the P1S visa applicant’s integral support to the P1 visa holder, including that no U.S. worker is available to provide the same service as the P1S visa applicant.
+When submitting Form I-129, certain evidence must be included that proves this visa applicant’s integral support to the P-1 visa holder, including that no U.S. worker is available to provide the same service as this visa applicant.
 Additionally, evidence of the contract, events, or activities that cause them to seek entry into the United States may need to be submitted with Form I-129.
 The evidentiary requirements are discussed in more detail below:

 Labor Certification

-The P1S visa applicant must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P1S applicant while in the United States, as well as their qualifications for the work.
-The labor organization must have expertise in the area of the essential support personnel’s skill.
+this visa applicant must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P-1S applicant while in the United States, as well as their qualifications for the work.
+The labor organization must have expertise in the area of essential support personnel’s skill.
 The labor organization may also submit a letter stating they do not object to the petition being approved.

 Evidence of Events in the United States